-Lunchtime concerts at the Out to Lunch Concert Series feature local artists playing a variety of music including folk,... country, jazz, Dixieland, oldies, and world music at the Mesa Arts Center on select days throughout the month.
+Lunchtime concerts at the Out to Lunch Concert Series feature local artists playing a variety of music including folk, country, jazz, Dixieland, oldies, and world music at the Mesa Arts Center on select days throughout the month.

 See an Indie Movie

 At Talk Cinema, audience members become the critics of a sneak-preview film.
-This film series screens award-winning indie and foreign films before their theatrical release.
+The film series screens award-winning indie and foreign films before their theatrical release.
 Screenings include moderated conversations hosted by guest speakers at the Scottsdale Center for the Performing Arts.

 Movies at the Museum at the Phoenix Art Museum screens independent and classic cinema and documentaries relating to art, artists, and works on view in the Museum, usually followed by discussion.
 It's free with paid museum admission, but seating is available on a first come, first seated basis.

-Movies by Moonlight offers family-favorite box office hits, preceded by fun activities with themes to go along with the films.
-Activities may include make-and-take crafts, inflatables and/or games and prizes at Murphy Park in Glendale.Continue to 9 of 11 below.
+On March 29, 2019, Movies by Moonlight offers family-favorite box office hits, preceded by fun activities with themes to go along with the films.
+Activities may include make-and-take crafts, inflatables, games, and prizes at Murphy Park in Glendale.

 Attend a Block Party